-Delinquent Federal student loans are said to be in default once 270 days have passed since a payment was made.
-Once in default, you won’t be eligible to apply for any future Federal Student Aid.
+Delinquent federal student loans are considered in default once 270 days have passed since the last payment was made.
+Once in default, you won’t be eligible to apply for any future federal student aid.
 The government will also take steps to seize your tax refund, garnish your government benefits, or garnish your wages.

 If a lender opts to sue you and you choose not to show up to your initial court date, the judge may rule against you in your absence.
 You will be responsible to follow any rulings made by the judge.
 If you don’t, you could be found in contempt of court and have a warrant issued for your arrest.

-Fortunately, there’s a great deal of help out there if you find yourself unable to make the requirement minimum monthly loan payments.
+Fortunately, there’s a great deal of help out there if you find yourself unable to make the required minimum monthly loan payments.
 However, it’s important that you take action before your account becomes delinquent.

-Contact the lender
+Contact the Lender

 If you have a federal student loan, you can contact the lender and request to be put on an income-driven repayment plan.
 You’ll need to demonstrate a financial need; however, those who qualify will have their monthly loan payment adjusted based on their income.
 Not only does that mean a lower monthly payment, but also the possibility of having any remaining debt on the loan forgiven after 20 to 25 years.

 Deferments are an option for several different groups of people.
-Individuals serving in the military, students still attending school, employees of a public service organization, students in a medical residency and anyone suffering a financial hardship are eligible to apply for a deferment on their student loans.
+Individuals serving in the military, students still attending school, employees of a public service organization, students in a medical residency and anyone suffering financial hardship is eligible to apply for a deferment on their student loans.
 With a deferment, you can pause your student loan payments for a period of time, not to exceed three years.
 During this time, subsidized loans do not accrue interest, however, unsubsidized loans do.